sculab/GeneMiner2/manual/EN_US/linux_desktop.md

 ## Methods

-We recommend desktop Linux users to run the Windows binaries using a compatibility layer, preferentially Steam Play.
-On non-desktop Linux systems, or in the case where compatibility tools are not available, [build and run native Linux binaries](command_line.md).
+We recommend desktop Linux users to run the Windows binaries using a compatibility layer, preferably Steam Play.
+In the case where compatibility tools are not available, [use the command-line version](command_line.md).

 ## Motivation